Murder of Philip Finnegan: Trial

 On 20 October, the jury was informed that Penrose had hired a second legal team.
 After this point, Penrose stopped attending the proceedings.
 On 1 November, Penrose dismissed this legal team too.
 Penrose repeatedly rehired and fired both of his legal teams.
 Such was his behaviour throughout the trial that Mr Justice Owens instructed the jury to ignore Penrose's behaviour in court, his general character, and his repeated taking on and then dismissing of legal teams.
 In the absence of the jury Owens criticized Penrose's behaviour in regards to his treatment of his legal teams, describing his actions as serious abuses of the legal system, and "simply not on".

 On 29 October 2021, Penrose's six initial interviews with Gardaí were played for the jury.
 Penrose gave a total of 19 interviews, making often contradictory statements between interviews, though he maintained that himself and Finnegan had been attacked.

 On 3 November 2021 it was revealed that Finnegan's remains were found in a skeletonised condition, and that the body had been decapitated.
 It was further revealed that the cause of death had been two fatal stab wounds that Finnegan received both to his liver and to his aorta.
 In total, Finnegan's body had received 13 stab wounds, the majority of which were to his back.
 Despite the corpse being found in a state of advanced decomposition, Finnegan's identity was confirmed by fingerprint analysis.

 On 15 November, Penrose was found guilty of murder.
 The jury deliberated for close to six hours over two days before reaching a unanimous verdict.
-His sentencing hearing is scheduled for 13 December 2021, at which he will be sentenced to the mandatory sentence of life imprisonment.
+His sentencing was scheduled for 13 December 2021, at which point he was sentenced to the mandatory sentence of life imprisonment.
 Penrose's sentence was not backdated as from the time he was first charged he was already in custody serving several other offenses.
-Finnegan's family members will have the opportunity to make a victim impact statement at his sentencing hearing.